-If you delete a photo or video stored in iCloud Photos, it’s deleted from all your devices.
-Photos and videos you delete are moved to a Recently Deleted folder in Photos on your iPhone, iPad, iPod touch, and Mac, and on iCloud.com.
-Recently deleted photos and videos can be recovered for 30 days.
-If you permanently delete a file from the Recently Deleted folder, you can’t recover those photos or videos.
+If you delete a photo or video stored in iCloud Photos, it is deleted from all your devices.
+Photos and videos you delete are moved to a Recently Deleted folder in Photos on your iPhone, iPad, iPod touch and Mac, and on iCloud.com.
+Recently deleted photos and videos can be recovered within 30 days.
+If you permanently delete a file from the Recently Deleted folder, you cannot recover those photos or videos.

 iCloud Shared Photo Library

 When you use iCloud Photos, you can also create an iCloud Shared Photo Library: a separate iCloud photo library you can share with up to five other people.
-Everyone can add, edit, favorite, caption, and delete photos and videos, and all collaborators see those changes in real time.
+Everyone can add, edit, favourite, caption and delete photos and videos, and all collaborators see those changes in real time.

-All photos and videos in the iCloud Shared Photo Library count toward the library organizer’s iCloud storage.
+All photos and videos in the iCloud Shared Photo Library count towards the library organiser’s iCloud storage.

-Although shared albums are stored in iCloud, they don’t count toward your iCloud storage.
+Although shared albums are stored in iCloud, they do not count towards your iCloud storage.